Dentistry | Oral Health

 When you help people maintain optimal dental and oral health, the benefits reach far beyond their smiles.
 You also have a major, rewarding impact on their general health, well-being and capacity to enjoy life.

-As a dentist or oral health specialist, you will play a uniquely important role in supporting communities; and there’s arguably no better place to master it than the Adelaide Dental School.
+As a dentist or oral health therapist, you will play a uniquely important role in supporting and contributing to the health of individuals in the community; and there’s arguably no better place to master it than the Adelaide Dental School.
 Here you will:

 - learn from outstanding, nationally awarded staff in one of the most advanced dental facilities in Australia